shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 Not to do so is bad manners.

 It doesn't take much to say something nice or compliment someone of the work they have done, you can be absolutely sure it will make them feel good.
 You will feel better for doing so.
 It is being courteous and it is good manners to do so.

 If you have had a bad day and end up having a momentary lapse of reason or saying something wrong to someone, then dig deep and apologise.
 No one will ever respond negatively to an apology if it is said with sincerity and meaning.
 It is bad manners not to.

-Do not ignore emails from colleagues requesting information, always respond within a couple of days, any longer is showing a disrespectful attitude and is certainly not conducive to a good working environment.
+Do not ignore emails from colleagues requesting information, always respond within a couple of days, any longer is sdisrespectful and is certainly not conducive to a good working environment.
 You are potentially impacting on their ability to do their job properly and it leads to everyone using the blame game to explain and justify why things don't get done.
-Even if it is a quick acknowledgement that you will respond at a later time, but when you do then make sure you follow up, it is just good manners to do so and shows respect for others.
+Even if it is a quick acknowledgement that you will respond to properly at a later time, that is fine but when you do then make sure you follow up, it is just good manners to do so and shows respect for others.

 Can you be a leader without being in a position of leadership?
 Take the time to acknowledge co-workers or staff for their efforts, if you recognise such efforts it will go along way to building a relationship and always lead to better performance.
 Even if you are not in a position as a leader, Lead!
 Lead by example.
+Show good manners.

 As for etiquette in the workplace....

-Clean up after yourself.
-Keep your work area from affecting others and keep things off the floor.
-An untidy desk is fine as it often suggests creativity at play but impacting on others is...well it's bad manners.

 Just be nice, have some manners and show some courtesy and a little respect for you co-workers, who knows it might just catch on?